Alexandria Technical and Community College

 Alexandria Technical and Community College has a rich history of academic excellence and exceptional faculty and staff.
 The college is located in central Minnesota and is surrounded by a beautiful community that provides engaging activities year around.

-- Job placement rates have averaged more than 90 percent for several decades.
+- Job placement rates have averaged more than 95 percent.

-- The college is recognized as a national leader in advanced technical skills and transfer education.
+- The college is recognized as a national leader in advanced technical skills education.

 - Most programs include hands-on, student-centered, experiential learning.

 - Students receive outstanding personal attention.

 - Highest graduation rate of all Minnesota public two-year colleges.

 - A rich history includes exceptional instruction, high academic expectations and extensive partnerships with local, state, national, and international businesses and industries.

 Associate in Science, Associate in Arts, and many of the Associate in Applied Science degrees transfer toward completion of bachelor’s degrees at many universities.